 For inquiries about privacy and the handling of Personal Information and Health Information, contact Council's Information Privacy Officer.
+Enquiries can be made to the Governance Business Unit.

 FREEDOM OF INFORMATION (FOI)

 The purpose of the Freedom of Information Act 1982 is to give members of the public rights to access and correct 'documents' about their personal affairs which are, relevantly, in Council's possession.
 The FOI Act also gives rights of access to documents about the activities of Council.